senzhaocode/FuSViz_docs/docs/Usage_manual.rst

 |image19|

-Press ``Load DNA SV track in bedpe`` button, intra-chromosome SVs are denoted as curves that link breakpoint sites.
+Press ``Load and refresh DNA SV track in bedpe`` button, intra-chromosome SVs are denoted as curves that link breakpoint sites.
 After clicking a curve, a window pops up with a feature description of the selected SV, e.g.

 -  ``Region1: chr17 19901107-19901107`` - breakpoint site/interval of
    first end of SV